vypxl/scar/README.md

 ## Motivation

 This library aims to offer a simple interface for game programming with less boilerplate code.
-I mainly create it for my own game and for educational purpose.
+I mainly create it for my own games, for my own educational purpose and of course for the fun.

 ## Features